geekysuavo/geekysuavo.github.io/lassie.md

     width: 800
     height: 600
     tip: >
-      it lives! i'm getting 14.68V<sub>dc</sub> after regulation with only 2.5mV of 120Hz ripple, which is within normal limits.
+      It lives! i'm getting 14.68V<sub>dc</sub> after regulation with only 2.5mV of 120Hz ripple, which is within normal limits.
   - file: psu-pic08.png
     width: 800
     height: 600
     tip: >
-      an idea of what the side red-oak panels are supposed to look like. i had to learn the hard way that cutting toolspeed is important, as you can see from the shrapnelized back-panel...
+      An idea of what the side red-oak panels are supposed to look like.
+I had to learn the hard way that cutting toolspeed is important, as you can see from the shrapnelized back-panel...
   - file: psu-pic09.png
     width: 800
     height: 600
     tip: >
-      the supply is starting to come together here, somewhat.
+      The supply is starting to come together here, somewhat.
   - file: psu-pic10.png
     width: 800
     height: 600
     tip: >
-      my first completed audio power supply, looking nice and shiny!
+      My first completed audio power supply, looking nice and shiny!
 partsA:
   - part: 4672K-ND
     vendor: digikey